 Exhibit B states that “The oral examination shall continue from day to day until completed.”

 The majority of courts hold that personal service is required for Rule 45.
 See In Re Matter Under Investigation by Grand Jury Number 1, Case No. 10-81252-MC-MARRA/JOHNSON.
 Dist.
 Court, SD Florida 2011 (“This Court agrees with the Magistrate Judge and the majority of courts that have addressed this issue in concluding that service under Rule 45(b)(1) must be personal to the named individual.” and citing Wright & Miller which states that the “longstanding interpretation of Rule 45 has been that personal service of subpoenas is required, ” based on the literal construction of the word “delivering” in the Rule.”)

 On October 19th, after the time the deposition was supposed to happen, the undersigned requested Defendants provide both the proof of service and “any documents/checks accompanying the service.”
 Defendants’ counsel only provided the subpoena attached Exhibit A.

 It is curious as to whether Defendants have ever advised Ms. Williams of her right to a witness fee.
-The notice attached hereto as Exhibit B does not reflect any payments were tendered.
+The notice attached hereto as Exhibit B does not reflect any payments that were tendered.
 Ms. Williams was not legally required to attend either the October 19th deposition (as it was never personally served) or the one set for October 27th (as it was never served).